iamesthercole/KIWE2/README.md

 # TECHNOLOGIES USED
 I used HTML5 and CSS3 to build the basis of this website.
 In addition to these, I used the below to help me build to a better standard.

-[Gitpod]() My code and workspace was created using Gitpod

-[GitHub]() I used this to host and deploy my project
+[GitHub](https://github.com/) I used this to host and deploy my project.

+[Gitpod](https://www.gitpod.io/) My code and workspace was created using Gitpod.

-[Bootstrap]() I sued Bootstrap to create grids, the navbar, the icons, the carousel, the model, the forms, for embedding and to style my website and make it responsive.
+[Bootstrap](https://getbootstrap.com/) I used Bootstrap to create grids, the navbar, the icons, the carousel, the model, the forms, for embedding and to style my website and make it responsive.

-Code Beautify CSS beautifier Used to make my CSS look nicer and tidier

-Beautify Tools HTML beautifier Used to make my HTML tidier
+**Chrome Developer Tools** - I used this to view my website on different devices and to fix any errors with my code and formatting.

+[CSS Validation Service](https://jigsaw.w3.org/css-validator/) I used this to validate my CSS code.

-W3C Markup Validation Service Used to check my HTML code
+[W3C Markup Validation Service](https://validator.w3.org/) I used this to validate my HTML Code.

-CSS Validation Service Used to check my CSS code

-I must also mention the Chrome Developer Tools, as I have used them extensively throughout the project.
-They have been very useful for each change that I made, and to double-check my ideas before implementing them.
+[Beautify Tools for HTML](https://beautifytools.com/html-beautifier.php) I used this to tidy up my HTML.

+[Beautify Tools for CSS](https://beautifytools.com/css-beautifier.php) I used this to tidy up my CSS.

 # TESTING

 # DEPLOYMENT
+KIWE has been deployed to GitHub Pages as KIWE2

+The process for deployment is documented below:

+Log into GitHub

+Access the page with the repository for this project (https://github.com/iamesthercole/KIWE2)

+Click on 'Settings' on the main menu over the file listing

+Navigate down to 'GitHub Pages'

+Select 'Branch: Master' from the menu

+This generates a live link for the website, which is now viewable publicly

 # CREDITS
 ### CONTENT
-- The text for section Y was copied from the [Wikipedoa article z](https://en.wikipedia.org/wiki/Z)
+- The quote displayed on the hero image in the homepage is an original quote.

 ### MEDIA
-- The photos used in the site were obtained from
+- The media used for this website are from my own artist portfolio.

 ### ACKNOWLEDGEMENTS
-* I receieved inspiration for this project from
+* I receieved inspiration for this project from hip hop artist [Cardi B's Website](https://www.cardibofficial.com/up?ref=Typed/Bookmarked).
+Her website is where the foundation of my ideas came from, such as a landing page and follow button.

+Other resources that I used to help me develop this project: Slack, Bootstrap, Git Hub, Stack Overload, Google, Student Support (Code Institute Tutors) and my Code Institute Mentor - Felipe who has been amazing supporting me with such a short timescale.